 But needless to say, trucks pose a high risk of accidents to vehicles sharing the road with them.
 Due to their sheer size and weight, accidents with large trucks or tractor-trailers can cause serious injuries to small-size vehicle drivers and passengers alike and considerable property damage.

 The damage to the property and severity of injuries largely depends on the type of truck accidents.
 Some common types of truck accidents include:

 Truck rollovers can prove to be deadly for truck drivers.
 These accidents occur when the driver loses control over their vehicle.
 The loss of control can be because of different reasons such as speeding, steep incline or decline, the truck being overloaded with cargo, or taking a curve too fast.
 However, tire blowout is one of the most common causes of rollover accidents in 18 wheelers.
 Many rollover truck accidents are preventable if the drivers and their trucking companies comply with federal and state regulations.

 Tractor-trailers and semi-trucks have two parts—the trailer and the cab.
 Below the trailer’s forward area that connects with the cab lies a hitch.
 This hitch is basically a movable joint.
 It pivots when a tractor-trailer makes a turn.
 So, a jackknife truck accident happens when the trailer continues to move, and it pivots onto the hitch.
 Thus, it resembles a folding jackknife when the trailer of the truck swings towards the cab.

 One of the most common reasons for such an accident is improper braking.
-It happens when the trick driver brakes quickly, which makes the truck skid, thereby increasing the chances of a jackknife.
+It happens when the truck driver brakes quickly, which makes the truck skid, thereby increasing the chances of a jackknife.

 Rear-End Truck Accident